You can read here on how to enable automatic backups on Mac. But what if you need to restore from a backup you’ve made?

 - Click on that option and wait for your e-mail to disappear from the sidebar.
 The SYNCbits menubar should also stop showing your e-mail and start showing Sign Up/Sign In options instead.
 If this happens, it’s safe to re-enable your Internet connectivity.

-- Please e-mail us pointing to this article, explaining that you are trying to restore from Mac backup and that you have successfully completed all 4 steps and wish to re-create your SYNCbits account.
+- Please e-mail us (contact information can be found here) pointing to this article, explaining that you are trying to restore from Mac backup and that you have successfully completed all 4 steps and wish to re-create your SYNCbits account.
 If you do not include that, we’ll need to ask questions to make sure that all steps were completed as we don’t want to risk your data getting lost.
 When writing your message, please:

 - make sure you’re writing from the e-mail address that is your SYNCbits account,